FengZiYjun/dynet_Chinese_word_segmentation/README.md

 Specify the train/dev/test file as command line parameters `--train`, `--dev`, and `--test`.

-Choose a GPU ran by dynet. `--dynet-devices GPU: 0`
+Choose a GPU run by dynet. `--dynet-devices GPU: 0`

 ```cmd
 cd src